tikejhy/quote/blacklist-quote.md

 - Bright-Eyed and Bushy-Tailed.

 - With a butterfly kiss and a ladybug hug, sleep tight little one like a bug in a rug.

+- Nervous Nellie
+ - Phrase used to describe a worried or anxious person